 4. Informative Newsletters

-If you want your users to learn more about your product, to get accustomed to it, and to better understand it, then go ahead and write an informative newsletter.
-You can create different newsletters for each of your product’s main features.
+Create different newsletters for each of your product’s main features.
 This will make your users curious, and they will want to learn how it works.

-Also, it is essential to send regular newsletters with product updates, but don’t spam your users!
+Finally, remember that it is essential to send regular newsletters with product updates, but don’t spam your users!
 Send them a newsletter before a new feature is launched, one the week the product is released, and then send informative newsletters when you have something new to tell your clients (for example, when you fix a bug, or when your product is on sale).

 5. An FAQ section